danielsiwiec/leanoverboard.com/_posts/2015-06-26-setting-up-apex-domains-with-github-pages-and-godaddy.md

 echo "leanoverboard.com" > CNAME
 git add . && git commit -m "Add CNAME file" && git push
 {% endhighlight %}

+After those steps, depending on TTL (time to live) and DNS propagation, it may take some time for page to be available at the new URL.